xbach/docs/trezor-user/troubleshooting.rst

 ::

-    Firmware seems broken.
+    Firmware appears to be broken.

-    Please try to reflash the device.
+    Unplug your TREZOR and see our support page at mytrezor.com.

 1. :doc:`Run the update again<updatingfirmware>`.
 2. Done.
 Your TREZOR should now work again.
+3. If it still doesn't work please try different USB cable and proceed to step 1.

-If you see firmware related errors any other time, and you have not uploaded unofficial firmware to your TREZOR device, contact TREZOR support.
+If you see firmware related errors any other time, and you have not uploaded unofficial firmware to your TREZOR device, contact `TREZOR support <mailto:support@bitcointrezor.com>`_.